Building Cyber Resiliency Is the Path to Better Brand Protection for Consumer Products and Services Companies

 Developing a world-class response to a high-profile crisis

-Most executives today understand that a cyberattack is not a matter of if, but when, for their organisation.
+Most executives today understand that a cyberattack is not a matter of if, but when, for their organization.
 Taking steps to prevent hacks or breaches should always be a high priority for any business, of course.
 But what is even more important is creating a well-thought out and tested action plan that will allow the company to respond swiftly to a cyber incident, mitigate the impact of that event on the business and its customers, and protect the brand.

 A recent issue of Protiviti’s Board Perspectives: Risk Oversight offers some insight that can help consumer products and services companies better protect their brand reputation in an increasingly treacherous cyber threat landscape.
 One of the “10 essential keys” to risk management outlined in the document —developing a “world-class response to a high-profile crisis”— is particularly relevant to the cyber threat discussion.